jrs0/hbr_uhbw/preexisting_solutions.md

 The outcomes used to develop the models `A` and `B` were:
 * ischaemia: MI and ARC ST in months 12-30 after ACS (defined in detail in supplementary information)
-* bleeding: GUSTO moderate or severe bleeding in months 12-30
+* bleeding: GUSTO moderate or severe bleeding iv

 Detailed information about how each endpoint was defined is contained in the supplementary information.